How Oneflare Is Dominating Local Business Search In Australia

 |http://www.allhomes.com.au||8023||8023||Thu Oct 13 08:00:00 AWST 2016||Domain Group|

-For those of you who are unsure what’s going on here basically Fairfax and Domain are passing tonnes of link juice from their existing site to boost the authority of Oneflare.
+For those of you who are unsure what’s going on here basically Fairfax and Domain’s footer links from their existing sites are passing tonnes of link juice to Oneflare.
 What types of links are these?
 From what we can tell mostly site wide footer links.

 Now this is where it gets complicated.
 Linking from the footers of your related sites is meant to have little impact on ranking with the invent of Penguin 3.0.
 Or is possibly even against Google’s quality guidelines depending on who you ask.
 John Meuller from Google stated that sitewide footer links should be no-follow.
 But surely this level of link building from footers would lead to a penalty if that was the case.
 Like a lot of things in SEO it’s not exactly clear what will help and what will hurt rankings.
 Footer links are one of the issues that it seems to be a grey issue.
 Depending on who you ask footer links will either be penalized or boost your rankings.
 Whatever your opinion it’s seem pretty clear that since Oneflare teamed up with Domain and the other Fairfax media’s sites they got a major rankings boost.
 From what we can tell there is no penalty, so what’s going on?

 Most discussion around footer links is around web developers putting links on their client’s site.
 This seems to be a big no no for Google as the web developer could easily put the link their without the owner knowing.
 However in this case the site owner put the link their and they know it, so it’s not in any way spam.
+Furthermore these are quality site that each generate their own own traffic, not some dodgy private blog.
 Either way it’s working for Oneflare with Google.
 When Viperchill published his post looking at Bestproducts.com some SEO’s thought it was a risky strategy and they may get penalized.
-Not so it would seem.
+Not so it would seem…

 If you own or have access to a bunch of authority sites like Fairfax do, it makes sense to link them together, and you should get some benefit for that SEO or otherwise.
 The Sydney Morning Herald has been around since 1831 so they’ve had a fair while to build authority up.